About This Chapter

 9. Citing Sources While Researching for a Speech

 Citing sources while researching for a speech is an important, yet overlooked skill.
 This skill can help you develop your speech and avoid plagiarism.
 Learn the tips and tricks for citing sources and researching in this lesson!

 10. MLA Citation Lesson Plan

 Can your students cite correctly, according to MLA standards?
-A video lesson helps provide the basics while an in-class activity allows them to show what they learned.
+A video lesson helps provide the basics while an activity allows them to show what they learned.
 Extra lessons and activities are included for ongoing instruction.

 11. Understanding When & How to Cite Sources During a Speech

 Sometimes it can be confusing knowing when and how to cite sources during a speech, especially when using a visual aid like PowerPoint.
 This lesson has some tips and tricks to help you!

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.